No 'boots on the ground' in Iran dispute, Trump says; cites 'unlimited time' for new deal

 “I’m not talking boots on the ground,” Trump said.
 “I’m just saying if something would happen, it wouldn’t last very long.”

-In an appearance later on Wednesday at a gathering of religious conservatives, the U.S. president talked about whether there could be a new agreement with Iran, suggesting that he could live without a new deal.
+Speaking later at a gathering of religious conservatives, the U.S. president talked about whether there could be a new agreement with Iran, suggesting he could live without one.

-“If it doesn’t happen, that’s fine with me,” Trump told a gathering of religious conservatives.
+“If it doesn’t happen, that’s fine with me,” Trump said.
 “I have unlimited time, as far as I’m concerned.”

-Trump has said the accord with Iran, struck under his predecessor President Barack Obama, did not go far enough to restrict Iran’s nuclear and missile programs and other activities in the Middle East.
+Trump last year unilaterally withdrew from the nuclear deal with Iran struck by his predecessor President Barack Obama, arguing that it did not go far enough to restrict Iran’s nuclear and missile programs and other activities in the Middle East.

-Washington accuses Iran of being behind bomb attacks on ships in the Gulf, which it denies.
-Trump has tightened sanctions in recent weeks.
+He has since re-imposed U.S. economic sanctions on Iran, including taking the unprecedented step in May of trying to drive Iran’s oil exports to zero.

 Iran warned the U.N.
-Security Council on Wednesday that it would no longer be burdened with preserving the pact as European states pushed Tehran to stick with the agreement because there was no peaceful alternative.
+Security Council on Wednesday that it would no longer be burdened with preserving the pact, originally struck by Iran and Britain, China, France, Germany, Russia and the United States.
+European states pushed Tehran to stick with the agreement because there was no peaceful alternative.

 “Iran alone cannot, shall not and will not take all of the burdens any more to preserve the JCPOA,” Iran’s U.N.
 Ambassador Majid Takht Ravanchi told the 15-member Security Council, using the acronym for the deal’s formal name, the Joint Comprehensive Plan of Action.